FusionAuth/fusionauth-example-react-sdk/README.md

 From the `server` directory:

-1. Make a copy of `config.example.js` called `config.js` and fill it out
+1. Update `config.js` if you aren't using docker/kickstart
 2. Run `yarn install` to install dependencies
 3. Run `yarn start` to start the server at [http://localhost:9000](http://localhost:9000)

 ### React Client Setup
 From the `client` directory:
-1. Make a copy of `src/config.example.ts` at `src/config.ts` and fill it out
+1. Update `src/config.ts` if you aren't using docker/kickstart
 2. Run `yarn install` to install dependencies
 3. Run `yarn start` to start your React app at [http://localhost:3000](http://localhost:3000)